01-Introduction

 I have created a simple and modular big data platform blueprint.
 It is based on what I have seen in the field and read in tech blogs all over the internet.

 Why do I believe it will be super useful to you?
+Because, unlike other blueprints, it is not focused on technology.

 Following my blueprint will allow you to create the big data platform that fits exactly your needs.
 Building the perfect platform will allow data scientists to discover new insights.
+It will enable you to perfectly handle big data and allow you to make data-driven decisions.

-The blueprint is focused on the five key areas: Connect, Buffer, Processing Frameworks, Store and Visualize.
+The blueprint is focused on the five key areas: Connect, Buffer, Processing Frameworks, Store, and Visualize.

 Data Science Platform Blueprint